 If you’re wondering how to make an instructional video, there’s one thing you need to remember: Always have a video plan.

-As with any creative process, ensuring you have a well-thought-out plan for what you want to create and how you’re going to create it is crucial to making a successful instructional video.
+As with any creative process, ensuring you have a well-thought-out plan for what and how you want to create a video is crucial to making a successful instructional video.

-Taking the time to really think about the purpose of your video, your audience and the information you want to convey will help you get started, but let’s take a look at some of the other steps you should consider before recording your footage:
+Taking the time to think about the purpose of your video, your audience, and the information you want to convey will help you get started, but let’s look at some of the other steps you should consider before recording your footage.

 Step 1: Find the right software and equipment

-Firstly, you’re going to want to make sure you have all the tools you need to actually record and edit your footage – this is an important step in making sure you’re happy with the final version of your instructional video.
+First, ensure you have all the tools you need to record and edit your footage – this is an important step in making sure you’re happy with the final version of your instructional video.

 Understanding your audience and the purpose of your video will help determine the hardware you need.
-For example, you can probably create a 30-second screencast with the built-in camera and microphone on your computer or laptop.
-However, if you’re going to film an hour-long presentation for hundreds of people, you might want to consider investing in more sophisticated recording equipment.
+For example, to film an hour-long presentation for hundreds of people, you might want to consider investing in more sophisticated recording equipment.

 When it comes to the software you use to edit your video, Camtasia is great for recording and editing both short and long-form video content.